 The deadline for applications was midday on Monday 15 June 2020.

-We are in the process of contacting each of the applicants setting out if their application was successful and, if their application was valid, how much funding they will receive.
-Payments will be made from next week.
+We have contacted each of the applicants setting out if their application was successful and, if their application was valid, how much funding they will receive.
+Payments were made last week.